saurabhdaware/projectman/README.md

 ```shell
 pm open
 ```
-optionally you can also directly enter the name of your project as argument
+optionally you can also directly enter the name of your project as an argument
 ```shell
 pm open myProject
 ```